fpelaezt/devops/AWS/aws-certifications/Developer - Notes.md

 * Encryption
   * Repositories are encrypted at rest using KMS
   * Encrypted in transit (only HTTPS or SSH)
-  * Cross Account access
+  * Cross Account Access
     * IAM Role and use AWS STS (with AssumeRole API)
 * Notification
   * AWS SNS /  Lambda
-  * Deletion branches, Push into master, notify external * Build, Trigger lambda to perform codebase analysis
+    * Deletion branches, Push into master, notify external build
+    * Trigger lambda to perform codebase analysis
   * CloudWatch Event Rules
     * Trigger for pull request updates
     * Commit comments events